 Today’s chosen image below is of a nativity scene, complete with stable but no star-today’s life lesson is that of staying stable in yourself while we concentrate on the celebrations of the Nativity stable!

-Some of you may have noticed, that there wasn’t a post yesterday for day 5 of the Christmas Countdown posts, that’s because I had a bad Fibromyalgia flare (the chronic health condition I suffer with) and my body just said “NO!”
+Some of you may have noticed, that there isn’t a strict scheduling system of new posts on my blog.
+That is because I can have Fibromyalgia flares (the chronic health condition I suffer with) and my body just says “NO!” & I can’t face writing a blog post as it can take a lot out of me.

 I’ve struggled with pacing as the girl inside me doesn’t want to listen to my body, pay attention to pain levels or have restrictions.
-Yet at certain times you have no choice – yesterday was 1 of those days!
+Yet at certain times you have no choice – so on those days you have no choice but to listen & let it be!

 So instead of stressing I decided to try to stay stable.
 No not the stable in the picture, that was just me enjoying doing a play on words for ya’ll 😉